GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

 These limitations are accurate as of June 1, 2023.

-* `Tokenizer within the Predict image is based on the T5-base dictionary.`
+* Tokenizer within the FasterTransformer Predict image is based on the T5-base dictionary.
+* FasterTransformer image only supports the T5 model family (t5, t5-v1_1, flan-t5).
+All sizes are supported.